harness/harness/README.md

 # Gitness
-Your lightweight, super fast code hosting and build service.
+Your lightweight, super fast code hosting and continuous integration service (powered by Drone)

 For more information, please visit [gitness.com](https://gitness.com/)